Ciobert345/ZenTab/README.md

 - **Glassmorphism Effects**: Adjustable blur intensity from 0 to 50 pixels
 - **Custom CSS Injection**: Advanced styling capabilities for power users
 - **Multilingual Support**: Available in English 🇬🇧 and Italian 🇮🇹
+- **Settings Backup**: Easily export your configuration for backup or transfer between devices

 ### 🔒 Privacy & Performance